cloudowski/kubemap/README.md

 # Contribute

+If you have ideas on how to improve (especially if you know css and/or mermaidjs) please consider provide your changes via PR :-)

-The map definition is in [content/kubernetes.md](content/kubernetes.md) file and most of changes should be applied there.
+The map definition is in [layouts/shortcodes/genmap.html](layouts/shortcodes/genmap.html) file and the rest is in [content/](content/) directory.